OpenTechSchool/html-css-beginners/core/portfolio.md

 Most of the property we write here you already know or you can eaily check on the cheatsheet.
 We want to talk about one of them, really particular and with big power: float: right.

-That's tell to the selector selected to get out from the normal flow of the Html element (usually Html element are block element, that's mean that they are displayed one after the other vertically in the page as a block.) and move to the most right side of the div where is wrap up.
+That's tell to the selector selected to get out from the normal flow of the HTML element (usually HTML element are block element, that's mean that they are displayed one after the other vertically in the page as a block.) and move to the most right side of the div where is wrap up.

 If you check in your browser, the nav ul is displayed on the right.
 Float can be set on the right or on the left.
-Always be carefull with that because this will change the flow of all the html elements, not just the one that you are going to modify.
+Always be carefull with that because this will change the flow of all the HTML elements, not just the one that you are going to modify.

-We just said that usually the Html element are like a block displayed in a vertical flow.
+We just said that usually the HTML element are like a block displayed in a vertical flow.
 And we can change this flow thanks to float property.
 Another propery that allow us to change the flow is display: inline.
 Actually thsi property don't change the flow, rather make an element inline (so will stay on one line instead folling down) instead as a block.